assert-justice/Curriculum/intro_programming/python.md

 Now that looks tidier doesn't it!
 If you're coming from another language you might be wondering where the C style for loop is and the answer is that Python doesn't have one.
 Python's `for` loop is what other languages like C# might call a forEach loop.
 It iterates over a collection of elements and lets you run some code on each one.

+Let's look at the syntax.
+We have the new keyword `for` of course.
+Then the name of a variable and then another keyword `in`.
+Finally we have the list we are iterating over.
+Essentially what Python does is it loops through the entire list, storing each entry in the list in a variable that we can then operate on.
+In the snippet above the that variable is called `number` but it can be anything descriptive.

 You might need the index still.
 The best way of accessing the indices of the elements as well as the elements themselves is with the `enumerate` built in function.
 Note that `enumerate` makes use of multiple return.
 Each time it is called in the loop it returns first an index and then the element currently being considered.
 I'll be honest I have to double check the order they come in basically every time I use this function.

 ```python